fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 model must provide both its export callback and an importable SGLang external model package.

-The first supported runtime covers single-node NVIDIA BF16 TP, PP, and DP.
-Prefill CP and DCP are not supported and are absent from ``SGLangEngineConfig``.
-CUDA Graph is also disabled: SGLang 0.5.17's graph capture requires attention metadata that the temporal adapters do not yet provide.
+The current runtime supports single-node NVIDIA BF16 TP, PP, and DP.
+Prefill CP and DCP are unsupported.
+CUDA Graph is disabled because the temporal adapters do not yet provide the attention metadata required by SGLang 0.5.17 graph capture.
 The adapters use SGLang's native layer staging and ``PPProxyTensors`` protocol.

 .. code-block:: python